REVIEW: Loews Sapphire Falls Universal Orlando Resort

 Since Finn was only small, we had booked a standard double room for our stay but knowing we had a child in tow, the hotel kindly upgraded us to a Kids Suite for our stay.
 Finn would still be in his cot (which we had pre-reserved and was already waiting in our room) but we had the option of putting him down in his own quarters, linked to ours.
 This meant our time in the room didn’t have to be spent tiptoeing around, whispering and listening to the TV on the lowest volume possible when he was asleep, so it was perfect.

-I have since stayed at Sapphire Falls Universal Orlando a second time and the double room is exactly the same, without the door to the adjoining room.
+I have since stayed at Sapphire Falls Universal Orlando multiple times and the double room is exactly the same, without the door to the adjoining room.
 If you do have kids in tow and have the extra cash to upgrade to the kids suite, I highly recommend it.
 Having said that, the regular room had a huge entranceway, and so if you had a crib-sleeping baby, you could easily place them there and they would be a decent distance away from the TV.

-BED OF DREAMS
+the BED OF DREAMS awaits

 That’s the practical stuff covered, now to what’s really important – the bed – and woweeee, this one is a winner.
 Only one other hotel has achieved our 10/10 for bed comfiness and our review of Universal’s Sapphire Falls has shot it right to the top.
 The super king-sized bed is huge and SO comfortable you might want to consider a return trip to Orlando where you don’t even bother with the parks and just stay in bed all day watching TV.
 I’m sure a day pounding the pavement at Universal Studios helps, but the Sterns and Foster mattress is so comfortable you sink heavily into it like clay and never want to emerge.
-Other room highlights included a large flat screen TV with a huge choice of channels, a fridge and microwave, fresh décor with a splash of colour and a fabulous view from our window of both the pool and the Hogwarts castle in the distance.
+Other room highlights included a large flat screen TV with a huge choice of channels, a fridge and microwave, fresh décor with a splash of colour and a fabulous view from our window of both the pool and Hogwarts Castle in the distance.

-A splash of quirky colour
+Sapphire Falls Resort has a splash of quirky colour

 I really loved the décor of the hotel generally, which is minimalist with a Caribbean ‘island’ feel.
 The island in question is non-specific but the result is clean, cool colours with a few accents that offer character.
 This theme is best displayed in the bathroom, which has a mix of simple but elegant units, a quirky painted mirror and ornate tiles.
 I particularly liked the floor tiles, which make for a great Instagram pic!
 The shower was spacious with a generous showerhead, strong water pressure and delicious hot water.
 The family suite, of course, had a small bath, handy for spraying down the kids.
 The double room I stayed in at a later date had a luxurious walk-in shower with a bench.